whitequill/helloworld-DLL-ADS-/README.md

 If you're having trouble make a shortcut file and paste: `C:\Windows\explorer.exe shell:appsFolder\FilesDev_ykqwq8d6ps0ag!App` into it.

 This is cause the program isn't runnable though the exe file its self.
-Make sure you deploy the solution after building or it can't be run.
+Make sure you deploy the solution after building or it can't be run; as far as I know. (which I don't know) This is just what I have found.
 _________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________
 There is also an issue with the PowerShell script not being input into the `.ps1` file.
 If so just copy-paste
 ```Powershell